Exarderalf/ShadowDnD/README.md

 Combination of Dex and Reaction as well armor/shield worn.
 Possible flat footed for one round if surprised (failing both a spot/listen/hearing check and reaction save).
 Being flat footed can lose one or both of dex or reaction depending on failure scaling.

-10? + dex + reaction + worn items
+10 + dex + reaction + worn items

+## Proficiency

+Proficiency bonus = Math.floor(level / 2) minimum of 1

 ## Checks

-Check points when starting a new character: ??
-Check points per level up: ??
+Check points when starting a new character: 2 + number of attributes with positive points Check points per level up: number of attributes with positive points / 2 Capped at: level + 1

 | Skill        | Description |
 | ------------ | ----------- |